aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 **Release Specific Upgrade Considerations:**

+- Upgrades to `v1.3.3 and above` from `v1.3.2 and below` requires mandatory config file schema changes as documented in the [release notes](https://github.com/aws-samples/aws-secure-environment-accelerator/releases).
+  - These updates cause the config file change validation to fail and require running the state machine with the following input to override the validation checks on impacted fields: ```{"scope": "FULL", "mode": "APPLY", "configOverrides": {"ov-ou-vpc": true, "ov-ou-subnet": true, "ov-acct-vpc": true }}```
 - Upgrades to `v1.3.0 and above` from `v1.2.6 and below`:
   - **Please note MAJOR changes to state machine behavior, as documented [here](./customization-index.md#2-new-state-machine-behavior)**.
 - Upgrades to `v1.2.6 and above` from `v1.2.5 and below` - Ensure you apply the config file changes described in the release notes: